FW 200 Condor crashes on flight from Tempelhof to Riem

 About 25 people were killed in the crash.
 At first it was assumed that Hitler, Goebbels and Göring, among others, were on the plane because they might want to leave for Spain *, because this was the last flight of a private airline from the Reich capital Berlin before the end of the Second World War.
 This suspicion could only be refuted with the publication of the passenger list.

 * Until the end, the fact remains mysterious that one day before take-off, on April 20, 1945, the Spanish Ministry of Aviation issued a landing permit for the D-ASHH to land in Barcelona.
 On April 21, the day of the crash, the Barcelona radio station received the start message from the D-ASHH via the Munich radio station, which also radioed Barcelona that the plane had flown over Munich.
-Later on, Barcelona received the message from D-ASHH via the Munich radio station: “Flying straight to Barcelona”.
+Later, Barcelona received the message from D-ASHH via the Munich radio station: “Flying directly to Barcelona”.
 This was the last message from D-ASHH.

 Swell: dorf-binabiburg.dearlan.deschmiede-scheidhammer.delufthansa.com